JankaGramofonomanka/idris-compiler-tools/README.md

 To test the framework in practice, a compiler of a simple imperative language `LNG` is included in the project.

 ### Key modules
-The entire source code is located in the `src` folder.
+The entire source code is located in the `lng-compiler/src` folder.

 - Data definitions:
   - `LNG.Parsed` - a representation of `LNG` as it is returned by the **parser**.